Knowledge-informed Molecular Learning: A Survey on Paradigm Transfer

-Node Pairing (\texttt{NodePair}) is a widely used paradigm for graph structure prediction.
-More fine-grained than \texttt{MolPair}, the aim of \texttt{NodePair} is to investigate the interaction between atoms in a molecular graph or entities in a biochemical KG.
-Conventional neural network-based node pairing models are comprised of an encoder to capture the representations for each node in the graph, and a predictor to take in the representations of the node pairs that need to be studied and predict the labels of them,
+The \textsc{NodePair} paradigm is widely used in graph structure prediction.
+Contrasting the Molecule Pairing (\textsc{MolPair}) paradigm, \textsc{NodePair} concentrates on investigating interactions between atoms within a molecular graph or entities in a biochemical knowledge graph (KG).
+Traditional neural network-based node pairing models employ an encoder to capture the representation of each node within the graph, and a predictor to evaluate the relevance of the node pairs,

-here $y_1, \dots, y_m$ are the corresponding labels of the $m$ node pairs to be predicted in a molecule $\mathcal{X}$. $\textsc{Enc}(\cdot)$ is usually implemented as a GNN, while $\textsc{Pre}(\cdot)$ can be instantiated as an MLP.
-The node pairing problem for a molecule can be viewed as a binary classification task, which aims to predict whether there is a chemical bond between two atoms~\cite{DBLP:conf/nips/JinCBJ17,DBLP:conf/nips/YanDZZY0H20}.
-The counterpart of the KG is to predict the probability of an edge between two entities~\cite{DBLP:conf/ijcai/LinQWMZ20,DBLP:journals/bioinformatics/YuHZGSX21,DBLP:conf/ijcai/LyuGTLZZ21}, so it can be formulated as a multi-class classification problem.
+where $y_1, \dots, y_m$ denote the labels of the $m$ node pairs to be predicted in the molecule $\mathcal{X}$.
+The encoder is typically embodied as a graph neural network (GNN), and the predictor as a multi-layer perceptron (MLP).
+For molecular graphs, the \textsc{NodePair} problem can be conceived as a binary classification task, aiming to predict the presence of a chemical bond between two atoms~\cite{DBLP:conf/nips/YanDZZY0H20}.
+In the context of biochemical KGs, it metamorphoses into a multi-class classification problem, with the objective of predicting the probability of an edge between two entities~\cite{DBLP:conf/ijcai/LinQWMZ20,DBLP:conf/ijcai/LyuGTLZZ21}.